wix/import-cost/README.md

 ## Known Issues
 - Importing two libraries with a common dependency will show the size of both libraries isolated from each other, even if the common library needs to be imported only once.

+### 1.2.1

+Bug fix for a small webpack issue with node

 ### 1.2.0

 Add the ability to configure different colored decocrations for different sized packages.